hydpy-dev/Delft-FEWS-demos/Delft-FEWS_HydPy-Lahn/README.md

 * adapt the file `global.properties` to your local conditions:
   * `PYTHON_PATH`: path pointing to your local Python installation
 * add the Delft-FEWS binaries to the directory Delft-FEWS_HydPy-Lahn/bin
-* copy the appropriate Delft-FEWS launcher EXE to Delft-FEWS_HydPy-Lahn and rename it according to the INI file to be used (respect the installed Java version 32B vs. 64B)
+* copy the appropriate Delft-FEWS launcher EXE from bin/launcher/<OS/Java>/ to Delft-FEWS_HydPy-Lahn and rename it according to the INI file to be used (respect the installed Java version 32B vs. 64B)
+* also provide latest available Delft-FEWS patch (`fews-stable-<version>-<build>-patch.jar`)
 * adapt the INI file (_`FewsDemo_HydPy_Lahn_xVV.ini`)
   * `vm.location`: path pointing to Java installation to be used
   * further adaptions if wanted